khan-ayanama/Course109-NodeJS/Tutorial-01/Note-01.md

 These core modules provide essential functionality for working with JavaScript on the server-side.
 Some of the core modules that are installed automatically with Node.js include:

 `fs (File System)`: This module allows you to work with the file system, including reading and writing files, creating directories, and more.
+(For more info refer to the special tutorial)

 `http`: The HTTP module is essential for building web servers and making HTTP requests.
 It provides the tools needed to handle HTTP requests and responses.